420queen/MSFguessr/README.md

-This project bundles Leaflet, the Protomaps integration and jQuery in the `offline_assets` directory so that all scripts are served directly from the repository.
+This project previously bundled Leaflet, the Protomaps integration and jQuery in the `offline_assets` directory.
+The game now loads these libraries directly from public CDNs so it runs without any local server setup as long as an internet connection is available.
 Simply host the repository on GitHub Pages or any static web server and open `index.html` in a browser.
 Place your location photos inside the `img` folder and update `locations.json` accordingly.

 ### Map Libraries

-The game uses local copies of Leaflet **1.9.4**, the Protomaps Leaflet integration **1.15.0**, and jQuery **3.7.1** found in the `offline_assets` folder.
+The game uses Leaflet **1.9.4**, the Protomaps Leaflet integration **1.15.0**, and jQuery **3.7.1** loaded from CDNs.
 Map tiles are retrieved from the public Protomaps online service.

 ### Assets